Lesson 2 of the beginner guide

 to Hardanger embroidery

-Have you completed the first project in my beginner guide to hardanger course?
-Ready to move onto the next stage?
-Excellent!
+Have you completed the first project in the beginner’s guide to Hardanger embroidery free course?
+If so, congratulations!
+You’re ready to move on to the next stage.

 Lesson 2 of the free hardanger embroidery class

-Work the first five satin stitches as numbered on the top section of your chart.
+Work the first five satin stitches as numbered on your chart, stitching over the following pattern of fabric threads: 4, 5, 6, 5, and 4.

-When you reach the corner, avoid carrying the thread across the diagonal marked with a red X on the diagram.
-Instead reuse hole 19/21 and take the next stitch out to the side as shown.
+When you reach the corner, reuse hole 19 and take the next stitch out to the side as shown.
+This avoids having a diagonal thread across the corner marked with a red X in the diagram above.

 Stitched sample of fancy kloster blocks